MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 :::image type="content" source="~/assets/images/apps-in-meetings/channel-permission.png" alt-text="Channel Permission.":::

-By default, **Allow members to add and remove apps to meetings** are enabled in the team settings page through this members can add or remove meeting apps before, during, or after meetings.
+By default, **Allow members to add and remove apps to meetings** are enabled in the team settings page.
+Through this members can add or remove meeting apps before, during, or after meetings.

 :::image type="content" source="~/assets/images/apps-in-meetings/permission-for-add-remove-apps-in-meeting.png" alt-text="Add or remove apps in meeting":::